MarketingPipeline/Bodi/.github/README.md

 ## About Bodi

 Bodi is a project with goals to become a modern multi-media management tool, heavily inspired by "Kodi".
 This project is currently built with HTML, JavaScript, CSS.
 Tho hopes to expand it's development community to (Node.JS, PHP & Python) developers.
-Providing both a static version for simple usage and a server based version with more advanced usage.
+And hopes to provide one day, both a static version for simple usage and a server based version with more advanced usage.

 <!--
 Bodi is a multi-media management tool, heavily inspired by "Kodi".
 Built in HTML, JavaScript, CSS -->